Trivia: Moulin Rouge!

-- Fake Nationality: The French characters are played by Australian and British actors, and an Argentinian character is played by a Polish actor.
+- Fake Nationality: The French characters are played by Australian and British actors (and one Colombian actor), and an Argentinian character is played by a Polish actor.

 - Non-Singing Voice: Whilst the cast for the most part do their own singing, some of Zidler's more operatic notes are dubbed by singer Anthony Weigh.

 - Retroactive Recognition: We find out Slughorn's previous profession.